seahoop/SnakeProject/README.md

 # Pseudocode

+### Global Variables
+1. Arena Size = 20*20
+2. Defaulst-snake-length= 4
+3. apple position random x, and random y
+4. score = 0

 ### Start Button and Start Block dissapear, actions before game start
-1. When startButton clicked->Start Block Dissapear->The snake shows at its default position(this position should be the same everytime)->apple should be randomly generated in the arena-> only snake and randomly generated apple shown in the arena waiting for action when player click on one of the buttons ```up, left, right```.
+1. When startButton clicked->Start Block Dissapear->The snake created at its default position(this position should be the same everytime)->apple should be randomly generated in the arena-> only snake and randomly generated apple shown in the arena waiting for action when player click on one of the buttons ```up, left, right```.

 ### Game start command, snake moving commands
 1. When player click on one of the command ```up, left, right``` -- the game began and snake start moving forward at an constant speed(adjust accordingly) --the snake moves at constant speed till further commands